Updated 4 March 2021

 - avoid the busiest routes, as well as busy times like the rush hour

 - download the NHS COVID-19 app before you travel, if possible and check in where you see official NHS COVID-19 QR code posters

 Travelling to Leeds from outside the UK

 Before you travel, it is essential to read the advice and UK government rules on testing, travel and self-isolation on arrival which apply to students travelling into the UK.
 You can find these on our arrival webpage.

 Keep checking the UK government guidance on travel, self-isolation and testing, as it is changing regularly.

-If you are required to self-isolate for 10 days on arrival in the UK you do not need to take a lateral flow test to access campus facilities once you have finished your period of self-isolation.
-You are encouraged to take a weekly test.
+As you are required to self-isolate for 10 days on arrival in the UK you need to take a lateral flow test at the end of your period of self-isolation, not immediately on arrival.
+Follow the instructions on regular testing after this.

 I’m a postgraduate researcher – how does this affect me?